chinthojuprajwal/Sellar_SAND/README.md

 # Sellar_SAND
-Optimization of sellar problem using SAND
+Optimization of sellar problem using SAND and ATC